JohnBadri/top-restaurant-page/README.md

 - **Home:** View the main landing page with a welcome message and featured dishes.
 - **Menu:** Explore the full list of available meals and beverages.
 - **Contact:** Get in touch with the restaurant for reservations or inquiries.

-## Installation

-To get started with the Odin's Table codebase:

-1. Clone the repository to your local machine.
-2. Install the required node modules with `npm install`.
-3. Build the project with `npm run build`.
-4. Open the `index.html` file in a browser to view the page.

 ## Contributions